mitch-zink/snowflake-table-comparison/README.md

 ## Roadmap
 - Bug | External browser authentication doesn't work with the [streamlit hosted web version](https://snow-table-comparison.streamlit.app/), only locally
 - Documentation | Rename the app name that appears at the top of the page from app to Table Comparison - Snowflake
+- Feature | Performance enhancement to run everything at 1 time
+- Chore | 1 function for each section for better readability.
+Less code in main()
+- Feature | Width of dataframes and charts should be wider or maybe dynamically fit the page

 ## Setup Instructions